Srinivasa74/Hello-world/README.md

 # Hello-world
-a new repository for test
+a new repository for test purpose
+Welcome sample program.